vanjac/bloxorz-ocaml/README.md

 # bloxorz-ocaml

 OCaml implementation of [this classic](https://www.coolmathgames.com/0-bloxorz).
 Play the game by running `ocaml bloxorz.ml`.
 Type W/A/S/D and press enter to make a move.
+Type q to quit.

 ## Building Levels